Who in our community is building a greener, more sustainable future? Nominate a business, school, organization or individual!

-The Anacostia River Watershed covers portions of the District of Columbia, Prince George's and Montgomery County in Maryland.
-The Watershed is approximately 176 square miles (456 sq. km.) in area and roughly 25% of its land area lies in the District.
+The Anacostia River Watershed is approximately 176 square miles (456 sq. km.) in area and roughly 25% of its land area lies in the District.
+The river is the focus of large-scale restoration efforts.

-The Aquatic Resources Education Center (AREC) is an aquarium and aquatic education center located minutes from Capitol Hill in Anacostia Park.
-The AREC houses over 30 species of aquatic life from the District.
+AREC is an aquarium and aquatic education center located minutes from Capitol Hill in Anacostia Park.

 Agency for Toxic Substances and Disease Registry Fact Sheet contains the following information on arsenic.